James Pazos

-James Manuel Pazos (pronounced PAH-zohse; born May 5, 1991) is an American professional baseball pitcher who is a free agent.
-He has also played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, and Colorado Rockies.
+James Manuel Pazos (pronounced PAH-zohse; born May 5, 1991) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Seattle Mariners, and Colorado Rockies.
 He was drafted by the Yankees in the 13th round of the 2012 Major League Baseball draft.
-Pazos made his major league debut in 2015.

 Early life

 Pazos was born in Gilbert, Arizona, to Julio and Teresa Pazos.
 His mother competed in volleyball at South Carolina University, and his father competed in wrestling, football, and track at Arizona State University.

 Amateur career

 Pazos attended and played baseball for Highland High School in Gilbert, Arizona, from which he graduated in 2009.
 He was second-team All-Region as a sophomore, All-Region as a junior, and All State and Fiesta Region Pitcher of the Year as a senior.
-He was drafted by the Tampa Bay Rays in the 40th round of the 2009 MLB draft.
-Pazos did not sign with Tampa Bay.
+He was drafted by the Tampa Bay Rays in the 40th round of the 2009 MLB draft but did not sign with Tampa Bay.

 Pazos enrolled at Chandler–Gilbert Community College to play college baseball.
 He pitched for the Coyotes in 2010, and had a 9–4 win–loss record and a 1.94 earned run average (ERA) in 95 innings.
 After one year, he transferred to the University of San Diego to play for the Toreros for the next two seasons.
 As a sophomore, he was 3–5 with a 3.40 ERA and 41 strikeouts in 42 1/3 innings.
 As a junior, he was 5–1 and had a 2.14 ERA in 63 innings, a WHIP of 0.94, and averaged a strikeout an inning.
 He was named to the 2012 Rawlings All-West Coast Conference First Team.